insure logo

 Does your vehicle model affect car insurance rates in West Virginia?

-For example, the average annual full coverage cost for a Honda Accord LX in West Virginia is $2,196, while the average premium for a Honda CR-V is $1,771 – that’s a difference of $425 annually.
+For example, full coverage for a Honda Accord LX costs $2,196 per year, while the average premium for a Honda CR-V in West Virginia is $1,771 – a difference of $425.

 Does your car’s model year affect insurance rates in West Virginia?